 The number of violent incidents recorded in Qatar has not changed dramatically from year to year.
-The scores for violence were at a very low/low level in the period WWL 2018 - WWL 2021.
+The scores for violence were at a very low/low level in the period WWL 2019 - WWL 2021.
 Qatar is a typical Gulf country in that very high levels of pressure ensure that almost nobody 'crosses the line'.
-However, WWL 2022 witnessed a dramatic increase in the violence score after many villa house-churches did not receive permission to re-open after the easing of COVID-19 restrictions and were forced to cease activities.
+WWL 2022 witnessed a dramatic increase in the violence score after many villa house-churches were not allowed to re-open after the easing of COVID-19 restrictions and were forced to cease activities.
+No new forced closures have been reported for WWL 2023, which explains the drop to a previous low violence score.